Business

 The startup world in particular has long been led by young, white, males, however 2018 has already seen promising steps to give ladies the leg up.

-This month, Canva, graphic design startup, announced a $40 million funding round making its founder, Melanie Perkins, aged 30, “perhaps the youngest female CEO to be leading $1 billion startup.”
+This month, Canva, a graphic design startup, announced a $40 million funding round making its founder, Melanie Perkins, aged 30, “perhaps the youngest female CEO to be leading a $1 billion startup.”
 Based in Sydney, Australia and Manila, Philippines, Canva has scaled to a 250 person-team, and now claims 10 million users since its launch in 2014.

 Katrina Lake